pulumi/docs/content/blog/introducing-pulumi-import-command/index.md

 As of [v2.12.0](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md#2120-2020-10-14), Pulumi has introduced a `pulumi import` command.
-This command will import the cloud resource into the Pulumi state and generate the code for the user's Pulumi program, in the appropriate language.
+This command will import the cloud resource into the Pulumi state and generate the code for the user's Pulumi program in the appropriate language.

 <!--more-->